The Joker and Personal Growth

 The Joker …

 Constantin Stanislavski developed an acting technique known simply as, The Method.
 Marlon Brando, Ann Bancroft, Robert DiNero and Christian Bale are just some of the more well-known method actors.
 Stanislavski detected a profound relationship between the human spirit and the body.
 He taught that the careful altering of body motions and the conscious directing of the mind’s thoughts, could actually change a person’s chemistry and have a dramatic effect on feelings and emotions.
 Researchers studying the same actor playing a depressing role and later a part from a comedy, reported that, “…data suggested that there was a correlation between the type of personality being performed and immune responsiveness.”
 The Method may have even contributed to one actors death.
-After being cast as the Joker, Keith Ledger locked himself in a hotel room for a month to “become” the psychopathic clown.
+After being cast as the Joker, Heath Ledger locked himself in a hotel room for a month to “become” the psychopathic clown.
 One person recalled that, “Heath refused to talk to anyone out-of-character.
 If you tried to communicate normally he ignored you.
 He hung out on his days off still in character, freaking everyone out.
 Toward the end of filming, it was almost like he couldn’t connect with those who cared for him anymore.”
 Ledger died of an accidental overdose of sleeping pills before the film was released.

 …And a Mystic